depri-cfg/Source/Team Fortress 2/custom/carlzalph_particles/readme.md

 INSTALLATION:

     Quit TF2 if it is open.
-    Download one of the carlzalph_particles_#.vpk.
+    Download one of the carlzalph_particles_#.vpk
-    Place the folder into:
+    Place the vpk into:
     Team Fortress 2/tf/custom/
     Run TF2 and enjoy the reduced particles.